rickdonato/netdevops-cicd-snmpv3/README.md

 ## Introduction
 This repo is based upon a simple NetDevOps demo to deploy SNMPv3 to a Spine and Leaf topology via Ansible.
-VIRL is also used to create a virtual test network to validate the changes as part of the pipelines.
+VIRL is also used to create a virtual test network to validate the changes.

 ## VIRL
 Topology files for test and prod are located within the `virl` dir.